Alfresco/alfresco-ng2-components/docs/core/card-view-update.service.md

 about this).
 The model objects and the `key` property are used to identify which item has been clicked or updated when an event occurs.

-You must "subscribe" to the service in order to be informed about clicks and updates.
+You must subscribe to the service to be informed about clicks and updates.
 You can do this by registering your own functions with the service's `itemUpdated$` and `itemClicked$` events (place this code in the `ngOnInit`
 [lifecycle hook](https://angular.io/guide/lifecycle-hooks#oninit) rather than the constructor):